vsrromero/vsrromero/README.md

 - 🔭 I’m currently working on a personal project studying to become a full stack dev engineer
 - 💻 I'm studying several programing languages at once :)
 - 👯 I’m looking to collaborate on HTML, CSS and JavaScript
-- 🤔 I’m looking for help with PHP and Laravel
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/victor-silvestrin-romero-1a803741/">LinkedIn</a>
 - ⚡ Curiosity: I am a Brazilian living in Liverpool since 2016.